 - a mother’s cigarette smoking, alcohol use, or drug use during pregnancy

 - a mother’s exposure to harmful environmental toxins during pregnancy

-- a direct exposure of the person with ADHD, such as high levels of lead at a young age
+- a direct toxic exposure of the person with ADHD, like high lead levels at a young age

 - low birth weight

 - brain injury during birth or while growing up

 The ADHD described at the start of this page is just typical, garden-variety, uncomplicated ADHD.
 The clinical reality is that ADHD as a condition and as a diagnosis it can become complicated.
 In addition to ADHD, children can have learning disabilities, anxiety disorders, conduct problems, depressed mood states, and the poor judgement to use harmful drugs and/or alcohol.
 Mix any one, or two, or three of these situations with ADHD and that person really struggles in life.
 A good psychiatrist or other health care professional who believes in the person with a clinically complicated situation around ADHD can be a powerful ally and support to assist the child, adolescent, or adult to work through everything and come out winning.

 Treating ADHD is covered more extensively on the page https://www.neuroscirandd.com/adhd-treatment/.

 To put it right out in front, a person with moderate ADHD, or ADHD that is more severe than moderate, needs medication.
 There is no way around it.
 Many people hope to avoid using medication.
 Parents often try to avoid medication use for their children.
 In avoiding medication they leave their child at risk.
 It might be that person with mild ADHD could work it out, make it through life and not use medication, and still win.
 But even so, why?
 Why purposefully spend a life at 80% when one can spend their life at 95% with little extra cost and effort?